nondejus/AwesomeUnityCommunity/README.md

 * [UnityHelpers](https://github.com/jeffvella/UnityHelpers) - A collection of random scripts related to Unity.
 * [UndoPro](https://github.com/Seneral/UndoPro) - UndoPro is a command-based undo system integrated into Unity's default system.
 This allows devs to use actions for their undo/redo operations without forcing the user into a new undo-workflow!
 * [Ink Unity Integration](https://github.com/inkle/ink-unity-integration) - Unity integration for the open source [ink](https://github.com/inkle/ink) narrative scripting language.
+* [Unity Auth Manager](https://github.com/zklinger2000/unity-auth-manager) - An example of using a Javascript Web Token (JWT) based authentication system for an app built with Unity.

 #### Gizmos